TheForbiddenAi/GameFinder/README.md

   3. The discount expiration end time
   4. Miscellaneous `storeMedia` and `media` entries

-The reason so much stuff is web-scraped for GOG is because GOG embeds a JSON object inside the HTML of each game listing containing all of the necessary data.
+So much information is web-scraped from GOG because GOG embeds a JSON object inside the HTML of each game listing containing all of the necessary data.
 This data is otherwise spread across several API endpoints, except for the expiration end time.
 Furthermore, the price endpoint is historically unreliable and returns blatantly incorrect information.

+## Known Limitations
+1. GOG games will only ever list prices in USD despite the platform supporting both USD and CAD
+   * <ins>Solution</ins> (Not implemented yet): Insert the following cookie if the locale is Canada `gog_lc=CA_CAD_en-US`
+2. As part of EpicGames' free game promotions, occasionally a listing for a DLC is created for the sole purpose of this promotion that is deleted once the promotion is over.
+If the listing is not marked as on sale, GameFinder will NOT find them.
+   * <ins>Solution</ins> (Not implemented yet): Use the freeGamesPromotions in combination with the GraphQL API
+      * This is a rare issue and most likely will not be fixed.
+      * The reason I use the GraphQL API over the freeGamesPromotions is that games can be 100% off and not be part of Epic's free games promotions